 The visual identity is inspired from the Linnaeus University own visual identity.
 By using attributes from that toolbox we created an identity which let people know it was an exhibition from the Linnaeus University.
 With inspiration form Linnaeus University’s logo, Helvetica Neue is used througout the identity.

 The project included units such as: posters, nameplates, packaging and a responsive homepage.

-I choose to work with Adobe Arno Pro.
-A typeface made by Robert Slimbach in 2007.
-It draws inspirations from fonts such as ‘Garamond’ and ‘Jenson’ made in the 1400s.
-It is a font modern in both appearance and function.
+Arno Pro is a typeface made by Robert Slimbach in 2007.
+It draws inspirations from typefaces such as ‘Garamond’ and ‘Jenson’ made in the 1400’s.
+The typeface is more modern in both appearance and function.

-I started out by exploring the negative space behind the printed text since Arno is a common font in book design.
+My project is a visual comment based on the typeface and its main application area, text setting.
+I started out by exploring the negative space around the printed text since Arno Pro is a common typeface in book design.
 This resulted in a visualization of the quote “Read between the lines”, which lead to a font and application.

 The cover is a simplification of the river Arno which the typeface is named after.